deaktator/deaktator.github.io/_posts/2019-03-18-deriving-constant-time-approximations.md

-The purpose of this post isn't to show some revolutionary new idea or result, but to share the *process* of tracking down and optimizing certain types of algorithmic inefficiencies in a code base.
+The purpose of this post isn't to show some revolutionary new idea or result, but to share the *process* of tracking down and optimizing certain types of algorithmic inefficiencies in a codebase.

 ## Steps